 Taste and add more salt to taste.
 Turn the heat off.

-Add 1TBsp of sesame oil and 2TBsp of vinegar and stir until thoroughly mixed.
+Add 2TBsp of toasted sesame oil and 2TBsp of vinegar and stir until thoroughly mixed.
 Serve.

 Adding the vinegar LAST is very important.
-The heat will ruin the flavors in the vinegar leaving only sourness.
+The heat will reduce the flavor in the vinegar leaving only sourness.
 You'll want to preserve as much flavor as possible.